sgost/contentconcepts-data/services/essay_editing.md

     },
     {
       id: 2,
-      title: "Ensuring the manuscripts adheres to style guide",
+      title: "Ensuring the document adheres to style guide",
       copy: "yes",
       substantive: "yes",
       developmental: "yes"
     },
     {
       id: 3,
-      title: "Ensuring the final copy is clean without any Typographical or other errors",
+      title: "Ensuring the final copy is clean without any typographical or other errors",
       copy: "yes",
       substantive: "yes",
       developmental: "yes"